 Maybe you’re an aspiring entrepreneur.
 Maybe you just want to brush up on your business acumen.

-Along with our new OnRamp series for first-time founders, the Glossary of Startup Jargon is a tool to help cut through the confusion and get to the useful knowledge: all the terminology business novices need to know, but in plain speak.
+Along with our new Proof Positive series for first-time founders, the Glossary of Startup Jargon is a tool to help cut through the confusion and get to the useful knowledge: all the terminology business novices need to know, but in plain speak.

 Not fully convinced you need this glossary, yet?
 Have you ever: